The Best LED Light bulbs For Everything In Your Home

-As much as we would love to hord incandescent bulbs we know that the incandescent era has come to an end.
-LED’s really are the way to go, and for good reason… you don’t need to feel bad when you accidently leave them on all night!
-Really though, while there is still a lot of room for improvement (we are looking at you christmas lights) they have come a long way over the last decade.
+As much as we would love to hoard traditional incandescent light bulbs, we know that the incandescent era has come to an end.
+LED’s really are the way to go, and for good reason… you don’t need to feel bad when you accidentally leave them on all night!
+Really though, while there is still a lot of room for improvement - we are looking at you Christmas lights - they have come a long way in recent years.

 TLDR

-LED Bulb: GE Relax 60 W Equivalent Dimmable Soft White
+LED Bulb 60w Equivalent: GE Relax 60 W Equivalent Dimmable Soft White

 LED Smart Bulb: Philips Hue A19 Smart Bulb